jrmoulton/jrmoulton-web/content/about.md

 ## A jump to the future

 Wow!
 Check out this blog!
-It's come quite a ways since I wrote that I was just writing markdown in neovim clear back in August.
+It's come quite a ways since I wrote that I was just writing markdown in neovim clear back in August (it's December now).

 I mean, look at me know!
 I'm still writing markdown!